swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 A function parameter marked with property-wrapper custom attributes must conform to the following rules:

 1. Property-wrapper function parameters must support initialization through their `wrappedValue` type.
 Therefore, all property-wrapper types must provide an `init(wrappedValue:)` that allows the caller to only pass the `wrappedValue` argument.
-2. Each `wrappedValue` getter must be `nonmutating`.
-3. Default arguments must be expressed in terms the `wrappedValue` type of the innermost property wrapper.
+2. Default arguments must be expressed in terms the `wrappedValue` type of the innermost property wrapper.

-Closure parameters marked with a set of property-wrapper custom attributes must conform to the following rules:

-1. Each `wrappedValue` getter must be `nonmutating`.
-2. Any contextual type for the parameter must match the outermost backing-wrapper type.
+For a closure parameter marked with property-wrapper custom attributes, any contextual type for the parameter must match the outermost backing-wrapper type.

 ### Function body transformation